-Comments: This provision has changed from the 2018 Bill.30 Instead of requiring the storage of one serving copy of personal data within India and a strict limitation on critical personal data and sensitive data, there is now no restriction on the transferring of personal data outside of India.
+Comments: This provision has changed from the 2018 Bill.
+Instead of requiring the storage of one serving copy of personal data within India and a strict limitation on critical personal data and sensitive data, there is now no restriction on the transferring of personal data outside of India.
 However, sensitive personal data shall continue to be stored in India and critical personal data can only be processed in India.
-Though it is a welcome change that personal data can be transferred outside of India, we maintain our concerns with the government applying a 'one size fits all' data localization requirements in a data protection bill and would encourage the government to consider sectoral regulation around specific categories of data such as defense related data.
-We are also concerned with the creation of the undefined category of 'critical personal data' as it creates an uncertain environment for companies to operate in and could lead to enforcement and implementation issues if the category is frequently changed.
+Though it is a welcome change that personal data can be transferred outside of India, we maintain our concerns with the government applying a 'one size fits all' data localization requirements in a data protection bill.